Displaying posts published in

 Web comics

 Some interesting science fiction web comics I came across recently: Bohemian Drive: In a post-human future, two obsolete robots go on a road trip through the Solar System.
-Hijinx and soul searching ensue.
-The Spiders: In an alternate history, President Gore’s Department of Defense wages war in Afghanistan.
-Mind control weapons and utterly ubiquitous servaillence [...]
+Hijinks and soul searching ensue.
+The Spiders: In an alternate history, President … Continue reading

 Web stuff link roundup